Model Tracking¶

 tracked_model.fit(X_train, y_train)

-method and it containes the information of the logged metrics, the model’s parameters and any artifact (the model files) that may be stored.
-Different services store different things, but as the most used open source ml-ops application, astrodata
+Whenever you call the .fit method of the model after wrapping it, the tracker will handle logging it to its own service; when using an MlFlowTracker for example, the logs are either stored locally or in an external server whenever the model is fitted, each run represent a call of the .fit method and it containes the information of the logged metrics, the model’s parameters and any artifact (the model files) that may be stored.
+Different services store different things, but as the most used open source ml-ops application, astrodata implements MlFlow by default.

 Parameters¶